TommyLe3825/C-Plus-Plus-Full-Course/IntrotoCPP/README.md

 The given code includes comments as instructions for two tasks you need to complete.

 Follow the instructions to solve this code coach!

+## **Taking Input (Taking Input):**

+Now that we know how to take input from the user, we can make more interactive programs!

+Let's change one of our previous examples, where we calculated the area of a wall, and use the length and height values as input.

+Task: Complete the code to take the length and height values as input, then calculate and output the area by multiplying them.